 — WWF Championship – “Armageddon Hell in a Cell” (WATCH – 1:54:37)

 Triple H vs. Rikishi vs. The Undertaker vs. The Rock vs. Stone Cold Steve Austin vs. Kurt Angle(c)

 WWF Armageddon 2000 • December 10, 2000

-In some ways this HIAC, as well as the angle, epitomize the “Attitude Era” with the wild brawling, the blood, the props, the stunts, and the over the top violence.
-16 years later the “Armageddon Hell in Cell” remains a frantic, unpredictable masterpiece that continues to shock and entertain.
+In some ways this HIAC, as well as the angle, epitomize the “Attitude Era” with the wild brawling, the props, the stunts, and the over the top action.
+16 years later the “Armageddon Hell in Cell” remains a frantic, unpredictable masterpiece that continues to entertain.
 The only 6-man variation was a hard act to follow and was, as a result, the last HIAC for 17 months.
 Rikishi’s bump from the top of the cell quickly became one of the defining moments of the entire “Attitude Era”, on par with the beer truck and Mick Foley sailing off the same cell.
 The match also featured an early preview of two of WrestleMania X-Seven‘s marquee matches, Undertaker/Triple H and Stone Cold/Rock.

 — WWE Championship – “Hell in a Cell” (WATCH – 2:09:37)

 WWE No Mercy 2002 • October 20, 2002